-Talking therapies like CBT and counselling can be really effective for depression and anxiety.
-Last year nearly a million people got talking therapy through the the Improving Access to Psychological Therapy (IAPT) programme.
+Talking therapies like CBT (cognitive behavioural therapy) and counselling can be really effective for depression and anxiety.
+In 2017, nearly a million people got talking therapy through the Improving Access to Psychological Therapy (IAPT) programme.
 But as Sophie's experience shows, more needs to be done before everyone who needs it gets the right therapy at the right time.

-During my assessment I was asked to explain how I felt and what I was struggling with.
-I was prompted with questions such as, “Do you feel like hurting yourself?”, “Do you feel that you are of risk?”.
-I was told I had social anxiety and depression, as well as dermatillomania, when you compulsively pick at your skin.
+During my assessment, I was asked to explain how I felt and what I was struggling with.
+I was prompted with questions such as, “Do you feel like hurting yourself?”, “Do you feel that you are at risk?”.
+I was told I had social anxiety and depression, as well as dermatillomania when you compulsively pick at your skin.
 This diagnosis felt more validated, as it was specific to how I felt.
 I was then offered up to 12 weekly CBT sessions.

 “Now, three months later, I feel like a new person.”